Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Influence of disc parameters

 \subsection{Different viscosities}

 Another important disc parameter is the viscosity of the disc, which determines how a planet opens a gap \citep{Crida2006,Fung2014,Kanagawa2015} and dictates how gas flows in the vicinity of the planet.
 Both have a strong impact on gas accretion.
-In order to determine the influence of viscosity, we run five different simulations with the following alpha parameters: $\alpha = 2\times 10^{-2}$, $10^{-2}$, $10^{-3}$ and $10^{-4}$ (table \ref{table:1}).
-As mentioned in section \ref{section_setup}, we need to wait until the initial mass of $\rm 20 \; M_\oplus$ creates a steady gap, defined as a change of less than $1\%$ of the gap depth within 100 planetary orbits.
-This waiting time is dependent on the disc parameters and is summarized in table \ref{table:2}.
+In order to determine the influence of viscosity, we run five different simulations with the following alpha parameters: $\alpha = 2\times 10^{-2}$, $10^{-2}$, $10^{-3}$ and $10^{-4}$ (Table \ref{table:1}).
+As mentioned in Sect. \ref{section_setup}, we need to wait until the initial mass of $\rm 20 \; M_\oplus$ creates a steady gap, defined as a change of less than $1\%$ of the gap depth within 100 planetary orbits.
+This waiting time is dependent on the disc parameters and is summarized in Table \ref{table:2}.

-One can expect the planetary accretion rate to decrease with decreasing viscosity because viscosity dictates how fast gas removed by accretion can be replenished from the viscously spreading disc.
-This behavior can be seen on the top panels of figure \ref{differentvisco}: on the first panel the gas accretion rates are plotted as a function of time.
-One can see that at lower viscosities the initial mass needs a longer time to reach a steady gap.
+We can expect the planetary accretion rate to decrease with decreasing viscosity because viscosity dictates how fast gas removed by accretion can be replenished from the viscously spreading disc.
+This behavior can be seen on the top panels of Fig \ref{differentvisco}: in the first panel, the gas accretion rates are plotted as a function of time.
+We can see that at lower viscosities, the initial mass needs a longer time to reach a steady gap.
 This means that at lower viscosity, gas accretion starts later.
-On the second panel the accretion rates are shifted so that they are plotted as a function of the time after gas accretion is turned on.
+In the second panel the accretion rates are shifted so that they are plotted as a function of the time after gas accretion is turned on.
 The accretion rates plotted here show that a lower viscosity results in a lower planetary accretion rate.

 At low viscosity, instabilities in the disc are generated \citep{Klahr2003,Fu2014}, resulting in a threshold value for the gas surface density in the vicinity of the planet.
 If this threshold exists, we would expect a limit of the planetary accretion rate as well.
-However, in order to resolve these instabilities adequately, high resolution simulations are needed, which are computationally very expensive.
-We thus limit ourselves to $\alpha \geq 10^{-4}$.
+However, in order to resolve these instabilities adequately, high-resolution simulations are needed, which are computationally very expensive.
+Thus we limit our study to $\alpha \geq 10^{-4}$.